SendiAp/Remaining/README.md

-## Why did the barber win the race?
-He took a short cut.
+## Why are pirates called pirates?
+Because they arrr!